chrisandchris/vagrant-amp/README.md

         - NO_ZERO_DATE
         - ONLY_FULL_GROUP_BY
         - STRICT_ALL_TABLES
+    - every database gets automatically backuped into .sql/ directory on `vagrant halt`
+        - nice feature for developing wordpress/cms content offline
+        - could prevent you from data loss
 - PostgreSQL 9.4 with default configuration
 - Git
 - NodeJS
 - Gulp

+## How to improve
+Submit an issue or a pull request!

 # Changelog
 ## Amp7